'The Devil Went Down To Georgia' Song: Meaning And Trivia You Didn't Know

 Fiddling In His Bones

-Charlie Daniels grew up fiddling.
+The late Charlie Daniels, who died in July 2020, grew up fiddling.
 That foundation became vital to him and his fans.
 “Fiddle songs were important to me and to our fans," he told the Wall Street Journal.
 "They were a bridge from hard rock to our bluegrass roots.”

 The future country superstar soon picked up a Gibson electric guitar and started a rock’n’roll band.
 After finding some success as a rock musician, he brought the fiddle back.
 “I began recording my own songs and incorporating a little bit of everything.
 When we began playing hard rock, I added the fiddle back in.”